 “any idea that is going to be really useful…can, after adequate time to digest it, be put into reasonably simple language.” (p.xii)

-That is the challenge for this blog – to identify tools that can help us think more clearly about the possible futures that genetics could bring.
+That is the challenge for this blog – to identify tools that can help us think more clearly about the possible futures that an understanding of evolution and genetics could bring.
 Then we can decide what our (and society’s) responses should be.
 We will not agree on these, but may be we can agree on the ideas that are most important to us.
 Who knows?
 We shall see.